 Management is responsible for the other information.
-Other information comprises the Management Report, Non-financial Report and Corporate Governance Statement included in the Group's Annual Report, but does not include consolidated financial statements and our auditor's report thereon.
+Other information comprises the information included in the Annual Report, but does not include consolidated financial statements and our auditor's report thereon.
 Our opinion on the consolidated financial statements does not cover the other information.